gadget-inc/templates/shopify/product-quiz-public-remix-ssr/README.md

 This app allows Shopify merchants to create quizzes and suggest products to their customers.
 It provides a:

 1. Admin UI: For create and updating quizzes
-2. Theme app extension: To display approved reviews on product pages
+2. Theme app extension: To display a product quiz on any selected template page

 [![Fork template](https://img.shields.io/badge/Fork%20template-%233A0CFF?style=for-the-badge)](https://app.gadget.dev/auth/fork?domain=product-quiz-public-remix-ssr.gadget.app)